-- Obtain information requested by the PBFSS;
+• Obtain information requested by the PBS;

-- Use interviews with clients and third parties (called collateral contacts) to resolve questions or inconsistencies;

-- Report findings to the PBFSS;

-- Make recommendations regarding criminal prosecution;

-- Participate in Fair Hearings, as needed.

-- 5. Referrals to OFA based on overpayments:
+- Use interviews with clients and third parties (called collateral contacts) to resolve questions or inconsistencies; - Report findings to the PBS; - Make recommendations regarding criminal prosecution; - Participate in Fair Administrative Hearings, as needed. - 5.
+Referrals to OFA based on overpayments:

 After establishing an intentional cash overpayment, the case is referred to the Office of Fraud and Accountability (OFA) for possible prosecution.
-The client has the right to a Fair Hearing over the establishment of the overpayment and the intentional designation.
-See BENEFIT ERRORS and FAIR HEARINGS.
+The client has the right to an Fair Administrative Hearing over the establishment of the overpayment and the intentional designation.
+See BENEFIT ERRORS and FAIR HEARINGSADMINISTRATIVE HEARINGS.